One Asian Woman's Perspective on the Investigation into the Sexual Misconduct of Ravi Zacharias

 I am not a lawyer and have no real knowledge of any legal terms, so please keep this in mind as you keep reading.
 Also, this is neither a defence or support of what RZ or Ravi Zacharias International Ministry (RZIM) did or did not do.
 This is how God allowed me to process the report and help me to come to a closure for myself.

 As I read the investigation report, I remained objective.
 No, I did not get emotional about it - for RZ or for the name-less women.
 In fact, I thought that this report lacked information and I questioned its integrity and transparency.
-It was clear from the report that RZ did engage in sexual misconduct but still, as a woman, I had so many questions about some aspects in the report.
+It was clear from the report that RZ may have engaged in sexual misconduct but still, as a woman, I had so many questions about some aspects in the report.

 Note that sexual misconduct can take place in the mind of a person and many men and women have fallen into this temptation.
 There is always a struggle between the flesh and the spirit (Romans 8:6).
 The Apostle Paul exhorts us in Galatians 5:16